shrideio/shoebox/README.md

 ## Disable SELinux

 1. Check SELinux status.
-It is recommended to disable SELinux for ease of using Docker, and installing and setting up other axilary services.
+It is recommended to disable SELinux for the ease of use of Docker, and for installing and setting up other axilary services

     ```
     $ sestatus